Joseph P. Kinneary U.S. Courthouse

 Parking and Public Transportation Several public parking garages and street parking meters are available near the building.
 The Central Ohio Transit Authority (COTA) provides public transportation to the surrounding suburban areas and Columbus, and a bus stop is located two blocks east of the building.

-Recovery Act Project The Kinneary Courthouse recently completed a two-phase Recovery Act project.
+Recovery Act Project The Kinneary Courthouse recently completed the first phase of a Recovery Act project.
 Phase one installed new air handling units, remote computerized controls for heating and air conditioning, two high-efficiency gas hot water boilers, a storm water tank for rainwater harvesting, new light fixtures, and roof ties for window washing.
 Phase one also renovated the building's public restrooms, provided daylight harvesting, and replaced exterior security cameras.
-Phase two repaired the sandstone façade and chimney, cleaned and repaired garage windows and metal grills, and re-paneled the penthouse.
+Phase two is scheduled to be completed by the end of September.
+During this phase repairs will be made to the sandstone façade and chimney, garage windows and metal grills will be cleaned and repaired, and the penthouse will be re-paneled.

 Amenities The Kinneary Courthouse offers three conference rooms with capacities of 20 to 60 people.
-Each room features a TV, projector, podium, and phone.
+Each room features a conference phone.
+A projector and podium are available upon request.
 Contact Property Manager Karen Beaty for reservations.
 The building also offers a cafeteria vending stand on the first floor and a federal tenant fitness center in the basement.

 Key Tenants The Kinneary Courthouse is mainly occupied by the U.S. District Court and Sixth Circuit Court of Appeals.
-U.S. Marshals, Attorneys, Probation, and Pre-trial also have offices in the courthouse.
-The latest customer satisfaction survey (2012) resulted in a 93% "more than satisfied"rating (four or five on a five-point scale).
+U.S. Marshals, Attorneys, Probation, and Pre-Trial also have offices in the courthouse.
+The latest GSA tenant satisfaction survey (2012) resulted in a 93% "more than satisfied"rating (four or five on a five-point scale) with the facility and GSA services.

 The shortcut for this page is www.gsa.gov/kinnearyct.